-All residence hall and cooperative house rooms have full wired and most all have wireless coverage.
-We recommend bringing a network cable to connect to the wired network even if you plan on using wireless.
+All residence hall rooms have a wired network connection and most all have wireless coverage.
+We recommend bringing a network cable to connect to the wired network, even if you plan on using wireless.
 Wired connections are faster, more secure, and more reliable than wireless.
-We highly discourage the use of wireless routers as they may interfere with ResNet's wireless coverage.
+We highly discourage the use of wireless routers as they may interfere with OSU's wireless coverage.

 Most residents bring a laptop computer, but desktop computers, smart phones, tablets, iPads, etc. can all be used on ResNet.

-The new WAPs in the halls are 802.11n, are compatible with 802.11a/g, and have both 2.4-GHz and 5-GHz radio frequencies.
+There is a wireless access point (WAP) in every 3rd room or suite (at minimum), this provides good wireless coverage to 99% of the residence hall rooms.
+The WAPs are dual band (2.4-GHz and 5-GHz radio frequencies), and have 802.11a/g/n standards.
 There will also be an increasing number of 802.11ac WAPs installed in academic buildings around campus over the next few years.
 They will all be backwards compatible to 802.11a/g/n.

 We suggest that any new wireless devices are 802.11ac compatible as most will also work on with 802.11a/g/n.
 5-GHz devices are also recommended as there is less interference with 5-GHz, and most devices that have 5-GHz radios also have 2.4-GHz radios.
 2.4-GHz tends to have better range, but is more prone to interference.